supertime1/AI-FOR-MEDICINE/Diagnosis/README.md

   1. Data preparation
   - Visualizaing data
   - Preventing data leakage: no overlapping of patients in training and test dataset
-  - Data input pipeline
-    - ImageDataGenerator: use different generator for train and test, if normalization is done is this step
+  - Data input pipeline：use different generators (e.g. ImageDataGenerator) for train and test, if normalization is used in this step
   2. Model Development: How to address Medical Data Challenges
   - Addressing class imbalance: weighted loss or resampling
   - Dataset size: Leveraging pre-trained models using transfer learning + Data augmentation